 Life Cycle of the Honey Bee and Varroa Destructor Mite

-In the past twenty years an evolution occurred with Complete Colony Collapse (CCD).
+In the past thirty years an evolution occurred with Complete Colony Collapse (CCD).
 Beekeepers, bee biologists and many others struggled to pin point the cause.
 One of the main pests was the Varroa Destructor Mite.

 Development of the Varroa Destructor Mite is similar to other insects and mites.
 Metamorphosis stages all occur withiin the honey bee capped brood cell.
 Typically the female lays one male and four female eggs in a single brood cell.
 Only one son and 1 or two of the oldest daughters survive before the honey bee hatches from the cell.

 Female Varroa Mite

 |20 – 24 hours||30 hours||75 – 80 hours|

 Total development time for the Female Varroa Destructor Mite is 5 to 5.5 days